Naturally reductive homogeneous $(\alpha,\beta)$-metric spaces: Abstract

 \section{Abstract}

 In the present paper we study naturally reductive homogeneous $(\alpha,\beta)$-metric spaces.
-Under some conditions, we give some necessary and sufficient conditions for a homogeneous $(\alpha,\beta)$-metric space to be naturally reductive.
-Then we show that for such spaces the two definitions of naturally reductive homogeneous Finsler space, given in literature, are equivalent.
-Finally we compute the flag curvature of naturally reductive homogeneous $(\alpha,\beta)$-metric spaces.
+We show that for homogeneous $(\alpha,\beta)$-metric spaces, under a mild condition, the two definitions of naturally reductive homogeneous Finsler space, given in the literature, are equivalent.
+Then, we compute the flag curvature of naturally reductive homogeneous $(\alpha,\beta)$-metric spaces.